Jrocam/All-in-React/README.md

-# Learning React-Redux-ReactRouter
+# All React-Redux-ReactRouter

 This is a sum of projects that i made while learnig all about react, redux, reactrouter... and all its tricks.

 ## Projects (so far)
+ * [DankYoutube](https://github.com/Jrocam/AllReact/tree/master/ReduxDankYoutube) -  Dank web aplication meant for searching funny/cute videos.
- * [TriquiTutorial](https://github.com/Jrocam/LearningReact/tree/master/ReactTriquiTutorial) - Tic-Tac-Toe Game using React.
+ * [TriquiTutorial](https://github.com/Jrocam/AllReact/tree/master/ReactTriquiTutorial) - Tic-Tac-Toe Game using React.
+ * [WeatherCity](https://github.com/Jrocam/AllReact/tree/master/ReduxWeatherCity) -  UI-free web aplication meant for checking the weather of your city using openweathermap api
- * [DankYoutube](https://github.com/Jrocam/LearningReact/tree/master/ReduxDankYoutube) -  Dank web aplication meant for searching funny/cute videos. (in development)
+ * [SimpleBooks](https://github.com/Jrocam/AllReact/tree/master/ReduxSimpleBooks) -  Simple web aplication meant for searching  books using the googlebooks api.